Consensys/doc.gnark/docs/HowTo/serialize.md

 cs.WriteTo(&buf)
 ```

-To deserialize, first instantiate a *curve-typed* object, and per `gnark` API design
+To deserialize, first instantiate a *curve-typed* object, as per `gnark` API design
 choices, these objects are not directly accessible (under `internal/`).

 ```go